SurajKhadri/Demand-Forecasting-using-Linear-Regression/README.md

 # Demand-Forecasting-using-Linear-Regression
 Problem Statement:

-In this programming assignment, the task is to build a multiple linear regression model to predict the demand for shared bikes, with a requirement to submit the solution in a Jupyter notebook.
+In this project, the task is to build a multiple linear regression model to predict the demand for shared bikes, with a requirement to submit the solution in a Jupyter notebook.

 Background: